earthly/earthly/docs/guides/shared-cache.md

 The way this works underneath is that Earthly uses `SAVE IMAGE --push` declarations as source and destination for any inline cache.

 In case different Docker tags are used in branch or PR builds, it is possible to use additional cache sources via [`SAVE IMAGE --cache-from=...`](../earthfile/earthfile.md#save-image).
+This may be useful so that PR builds are able to use the main branch cache.
 Here is a simple example:

 ```Dockerfile
 FROM ...